p-adams/clean/README.md

 ### Clean

-A tool to detect and remove unused CSS
+A tool to detect and remove unused CSS class selectors